-Cash represents cash held at banks and available on demand, and is categorized for measurement purposes as amortized cost (prior years "loans and receivables").
+Cash represents cash held at banks and available on demand and is categorized for measurement purposes as amortized cost.

 Cash equivalents are current asset investments (other than cash) that are readily convertible into known amounts of cash, typically cash deposits of more than one day but less than three months at the date of purchase.
-Deposits with maturities greater than three months but less than one year are recognized as short-term investments, are measured at amortized cost (prior years "loans and receivables") and are carried initially at fair value and then subsequently at amortized cost, using the effective- interest method.
+Deposits with maturities greater than three months but less than one year are recognized as short-term investments, are measured at amortized cost and are carried initially at fair value and then subsequently at amortized cost, using the effective- interest method.